 Cybersecurity: The City, like many other public and private entities, relies on a large and complex technology environment to conduct its operations.
 As such, it may face multiple cybersecurity threats including but not limited to, hacking, viruses, malware and other attacks on computer or other sensitive digital systems and networks.
 There can be no assurances that any security and operational control measures implemented by the City will be completely successful to guard against and prevent cyber threats and attacks.
 Failure to properly maintain functionality, control, security, and integrity of the City's information systems could impact business operations and/or digital networks and systems and the costs of remedying any such damage could be significant.
 Along with significant liability claims or regulatory penalties, any security breach could have a material adverse impact on the City's operations and financial condition.

-The City maintains insurance policies that cover its general liability, errors, employment practice liability, policy liability, auto liability, bus liability as well as a cyber liability policy.
+The City maintains insurance policies that covers its general liability, errors, employment practice liability, policy liability, auto liability and bus liability.
 The City cannot predict whether any insurance policies that may be maintained by the City would be sufficient in the event of a cyber breach.
 See "RISK MANAGEMENT" section included in Appendix A of this Preliminary Official Statement for more details regarding insurance coverages maintained by the City.
-The Bonds are secured by an unlimited ad valorem property tax as described more fully in the "PAYMENT OF AND SECURITY FOR THE BONDS" herein.
+The BONDS ARE NOT GENERAL OBLIGATIONS OF THE CITY but are payable solely and only from Net Revenues of the System described more fully in the "PAYMENT OF AND SECURITY FOR THE BONDS" herein.